CCISEL/connect-controller/README.md

   6. NO error handler.

 The [connect-controller](https://www.npmjs.com/package/connect-controller)
-builds a connect/express middleware handler from a plain controller object.
+builds a connect/express Middleware from a Plain Controller Object.
 By default, every controller method (_Action_) is mapped to a route with the path `/controllerName/actionName`, following the server-side controller conventions (according to the [Controller definition of Rails]( https://en.wikipedia.org/wiki/Ruby_on_Rails#Technical_overview))